kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

        END IF;
    ELSE
        IF HOURS > 0 AND HOURS <=.375 THEN
-CHAPTER 4  FUNCTIONS, PACKAGES, AND PROCEDURES
-92
          CALCULATED_HOURS := .25;
        ELSIF HOURS > .375 AND HOURS <= .625 THEN
          CALCULATED_HOURS := .5;